DimitryGonzales/dotfiles/catppuccin-mocha-lavender/README.md

 ### Waybar

-> 📌 Remember to add your user to the `insert` group (required for full functionality of waybar).
+> 📌 Remember to add your user to the `input` group (required for full functionality of waybar).

 1. Copy `dotfiles/.config/waybar` to `~/.config/`.